 Never say anything to a reporter that you wouldn’t want to see in print.
 You might be tempted to lighten the mood with a funny story about your ex-husband or information about an embarrassing, youthful indiscretion, but these kinds of things typically have no place in a professional media interview.

 Prepare your key messages prior to the interview and stick with them.
 If the reporter changes the topic, find ways to quickly bring it back.

 Above all, don’t get into an argument or war of words with a reporter.
 Remember, he buys his ink by the barrel, so he has the upper hand.
 The right training will teach you how to remain calm and get through any disagreements.

 Do I really need to hire a PR firm to handle media relations?

 Yes, you do.
 Okay, we admit, we are a bit biased on this point, but that doesn’t mean we’re wrong.
 There are many advantages to allowing a PR agency to handle all this for you.

 For example, we talk to reporters all the time and have already established these important relationships.
 Therefore, when your company has news to share, we are primed and ready to help get you the media coverage you deserve.

 At Axia, we work as your well-connected, results oriented partner to gain positive news coverage and help increase your profitability.
-Download our free e-book Learn Media Relations from the Media or contact us today to find out how we can help you get the necessary media attention to drive you to the top of your industry.
+Download our e-book Learn Media Relations from the Media or contact us today to find out how we can help you get the necessary media attention to drive you to the top of your industry.